USA

 Motor type

 Petrol.
 An internal combustion engine that uses gasoline as fuel.
-Such motors are often more powerful than electric motors, in addition, they do not depend on the mains connection and the length of the power cord.
-On the other hand, gasoline snow blowers are usually heavier, have a higher noise level, and emit fuel combustion products into the air.
-In addition, they are more expensive to operate and require the purchase of fuels and lubricants.
-These machines are worth paying attention to if you plan to work in large areas and/or in conditions of a lack of electricity.
+Such engines are often more powerful than electric ones, and do not depend on being connected to the mains or the length of the power cord.
+On the other hand, gasoline snow blowers are usually heavier, have a higher noise level, and emit combustion products into the air.
+In addition, they are more expensive to operate and require the purchase of fuel and lubricants.
+You should pay attention to such machines if you plan to work on large areas and/or in the absence of electricity.

 Diesel.
-Diesel internal combustion engines.
-In such engines, it is easier to achieve high torque than in gasoline ones; for this, however, you have to sacrifice speed, but for snow blowers this moment is not critical.
+Internal combustion engines running on diesel fuel.
+It is easier to achieve high torque in such engines than in gasoline engines; however, this requires sacrificing speed, but this is not critical for snow blowers.
 In addition, diesel fuel is cheaper than gasoline.
-On the other hand, the engines themselves are quite expensive and difficult to maintain, and at low temperatures they are more likely to have problems starting.
-Therefore, diesel engines have not received much distribution; they are found only in single models of heavy professional snow blowers.
+On the other hand, the engines themselves are quite expensive and difficult to maintain, and at low temperatures they often have problems starting.
+Therefore, diesel engines are not very widespread; they are found only in a few models of heavy professional snow blowers.

-Electrical(network).
-Snow blowers with electric motors, usually, are powered by a conventional 230 V network.
-Compared to gasoline, such devices are lighter, cheaper to operate, produce less noise and do not pollute the air; in add...ition, they are more compact and easier to store.
-On the other hand, the power of electric snow blowers is usually much lower, and mobility is limited by the length of the power cord.
-Such models can be recommended primarily to those who plan to clean relatively small areas in the immediate vicinity of power sources — for example, the yard of a private house or the exit from the garage.
+Electric(mains).
+Snow blowers with electric motors are usually powered by a regular 230 V mains.
+Compared to gasoline ones, such devices are lighter, cheaper to operate, produce less noise and do not pollute the air; in addition, they are more compact and easier to store.
+On th...e other hand, the power of electric snow blowers is usually significantly lower, and mobility is limited by the length of the power cord.
+Such models can be recommended primarily to those who plan to clean relatively small areas in the immediate vicinity of power sources - for example, the yard of a private house or the exit from a garage.

 Electric (battery).
-Snow blowers with an electric motor powered by a built-in battery.
+Snow blowers with an electric motor, powered by a built-in battery.
 Such models have very low power and limited operating time, while they are more expensive and weigh more than their mains-powered counterparts.
-On the other hand, the battery snow blower works without being connected to the mains and does not depend on the length of the wire.
-So such a unit will be an perfect choice for cleaning a relatively small area, near which there are no outlets.
+On the other hand, a battery-powered snow blower works without being connected to the mains and does not depend on the length of the wire.
+So such a unit will be an ideal choice for cleaning a relatively small area near which there are no sockets.

 Working width